Reaching for the stars: HIGH RAIL 1375

 Meal options can be reserved from JR East Travel Service Centers at major train stations like Tokyo Station, Ueno Station, Shinjuku Station and more.
 The ones at the major stations even have English-speaking staff to better assist you with your travel needs.

 The HIGH RAIL 1375 can be ridden for free with various JR East rail passes, such as the JR TOKYO Wide Pass, the JR EAST PASS (Nagano, Niigata area), and the JR EAST PASS (Tohoku area).
 Depending on your itinerary and travel needs, all offer huge savings on rail travel!
 Rail pass holders can make seat reservations for the HIGH RAIL 1375 for free, either online (through the JR-EAST Train Reservation) up to 1 month in advance, or in-person after arriving in Japan.
-From April 2021, you can also make seat reservations from vending machines at selected stations.
+You can also make seat reservations from vending machines at selected stations.
 These three rail passes can be used for automatic ticket gates, and foreign passport holders living in Japan are also eligible to use them.

 Header image credit: JR East / Carissa Loh